Teradata/stacki-wiki/Frontend-Installation.md

 a DHCP request from a backend server (this is the frontend's job).
 Second, when in the installation wizard you will still need to configure both interfaces.
-But in this case, simply configure the _Public_ and _Private_ with the same network information but only cable the _Private_ one (yes this is odd, but it is required when you only have one interface for the Frontend).
+But in this case, simply configure the _public_ and _private_ with the same network information but only cable the _private_ one (yes this is odd, but it is required when you only have one interface for the frontend, and hey, _it works_).

 ![](images/cluster-architecture-one-network.png)